-The requirement for a new battery passport excludes an update to carbon footprint and recycled content (Article 7(3a) and Article 8(3a)).
-This is regarding batteries that have been subject to preparing for re-use, preparing for repurpose, repurposing or remanufacturing, if the battery had already been placed on the market or put into service before undergoing such operations.
+The requirement for a new battery passport excludes an update to carbon footprint and recycled content (Article 7(5) and Article 8(4)).
+This is regarding batteries that have been subject to preparation for re-use, preparation for repurposing, repurposing or remanufacturing, if the battery had already been placed on the market or put into service before undergoing such operations.